-Using scissors, cut the paper into small squares, circles, hearts or whatever shape you fancy.
+Using scissors, cut the paper into small squares, circles, hearts or whatever shape you like.
 Use them to jot down little notes for your nearest and dearest.
-Make your flatmate breakfast and leave a note wishing them a good day, pop a note of appreciation in your neighbour’s letterbox, or deliver a little letter of praise to your favourite co-worker’s desk.
+Make your roommate breakfast and leave a note wishing them a good day, tuck a note of appreciation in your neighbor’s letterbox, or deliver a little letter of praise to your favorite co-worker’s desk.
 Small notes can have a big impact.

 Make a paper aeroplane

 There are a myriad of methods when it comes to crafting the most aerodynamic paper aeroplane.
 The most basic method begins by folding the paper in half, then unfold it so you have a line in the middle.
 Fold the top two corners towards the centre line, then fold the paper in half again, with the folded corners on the inside.
 Take the point where the folded corner is, and fold that down towards the centre fold, so you have two wings.
 Decorate it with pencils or scribble a note inside, then send it on its merry way and see where it lands.

 To make a simple paper garland, cut small shapes out of the paper.
 Circles and stars are our favorites to string, or you could create bunting and write letters on each piece to spell out a special message such as “Happy Birthday.”
 Once you have all your paper pieces, punch holes in them and thread them onto string.
 Your paper garland can adorn a fireplace, doorway, or anywhere that needs a little extra love.